TechEarl

 • It leaks to anyone who can reach the port.
 Port scanners, bots, and curious strangers all see it.
 Do not put hostnames, OS versions, internal IPs, or contact names in it.
 "Authorized access only" is fine; "prod-db-03 running Ubuntu 22.04, call Dave at..." is an information disclosure.

 • It does not stop anyone.
 A banner is a legal and policy device, not a security control.
 It deters nobody technically.
 Pair it with real hardening: disable password authentication and turn off direct root login.
+Once those are in place, audit what your daemon actually offers to confirm the config is as tight as you think.

 • Cloud images sometimes pre-set it.
 Some AWS, GCP, and Azure base images ship a Banner or a dynamic motd already.
 Check what is there before adding your own so you do not end up with two notices stacked.